 The role of NLP in enhancing customer experiences

 Imagine a scenario where a customer visits an online store and searches for a specific product.
-With NLP, the system can not only understand the search query but also analyse the customer’s previous interactions, purchase history, and preferences to offer tailored recommendations.
+With NLP, the system can not only understand the search query but also analyze the customer’s previous interactions, purchase history, and preferences to offer tailored recommendations.

 Improving customer support with NLP